OpenStackKen/docs-rackspace/doc/contributor-collateral/privatecloud-docteam-FAQ.rst

 ------------------------------------------

 OpenStack manuals is an upstream project.
-The source code lives in GitHub, and it is developed and maintained by using OpenStack tools and processes, which include Launchpad for bug and issue logging and management, and Gerrit for code reviews.
+The source code lives in GitHub, and it is developed and maintained by using OpenStack tools and processes, and Gerrit for code reviews.

 Use the following resources to learn how to contribute to the OpenStack manuals